Europe

 • Effective competition between market players

-• Optimised interconnection of the energy grids
+• Optimised interconnection of the different national networks

 Annual Report on the Electricity and Natural Gas Markets